foj0/Gainalyzer/log.md

 * Started the new welcome section.
 * Fixed the x axis ticks on chart not being sparse enough

+## 10-08:
+* I did some stuff but I forgot...
+* Also had to set up dev environment for windows since I got new pc and couldn't access my linux partition

+## 10-09:
+* worked on improving the dashboard layout once more

+## 10-10:
+* Settled on a dashboard setup, worked on getting that done and looking nice
+* got most of things done, need to implement actually dynamically loading the data

 ### todo:
+* Have a fixed aspect ratio for the exercise bw chart so it doesn't get elongated height wise.
+Should always be wider.
+* idk.
+Move the isMObile check from the exercisebodyweight chart to the dashboard page and do pass it down as props to everything else.
+* Make the navbar be a side panel like gpt app to match desktop on mobile
 * Redo the exercise and date range selects to be better looking and limit how many options show at once on exercise select.
 * Fix the x axis ticks.
 They're not changing for some reason.
 * Fix the "All" on the first bodyweight chart